atomicscale/youtube-dl/ESOF-Docs/ENTREGA4.md

   ![solved](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/pos-fix.png)

   ![posbug](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/after-bug-fix.png)

+ The value for this coverage is this low because to have an accurate representation we would have to use every module in the project, this makes an extensive and accurate review dificult.
   After we implemented the fix, we submited a pull request, in order to integrate it into the main core.
-We are still waiting it to be reviewd and approved by **youtube-dl**'s team.
+We are still waiting it to be reviewed and approved by **youtube-dl**'s team.

 ## Informações